Evidence for Evolution

 What is fossil dating?

-A combination of comparative (relative) and absolute aging techniques are used to estimate the age of fossils and remains.
+A combination of comparative (relative) and absolute aging techniques are used to estimate fossils and remains' age.

 What is comparative dating?

-Also known as relative dating, it is used to determine the age of rock layers or strata or fossil in rock based by those nearby.
-Sedimentary rock is composed weathered material such as gravel, sand and mud.
+Also known as relative dating, it is used to determine the age of rock layers or strata or fossil in rock-based by those nearby.
+Sedimentary rock is composed of weathered material such as gravel, sand and mud.
 Overtime, deposited sediments form defined layers that consolidate into sequences of sedimentary rock.

 These layers are called strata and a section showing the successive layers of sedimentary rock is called stratification.
 The principle of superposition can be applied in fossil dating, acknowledging that the oldest fossils are at the bottom layers and youngest at top, but it does not provide an actual age for the fossils.

 Absolute dating, also known as chronometric dating, assigns numerical age in years to fossils and rocks based on the physical and chemical properties of materials in rock.